Lisztomania

 Lisztomania or Liszt fever was the intense fan frenzy directed toward Hungarian composer Franz Liszt during his performances.
-This frenzy first occurred in Berlin in 1841 and the term was later coined by Heinrich Heine in a feuilleton he wrote on April 25, 1844, discussing the 1844 Parisian concert season.
-Lisztomania was characterized by intense levels of hysteria demonstrated by fans, akin to the treatment of celebrity musicians today – but in a time not known for such musical excitement.
+This frenzy first occurred in Berlin in 1841 and the term was later coined by Heinrich Heine in a feuilleton he wrote on 25 April 1844, discussing the 1844 Parisian concert season.
+Lisztomania was characterized by intense levels of hysteria demonstrated by fans, akin to the treatment of some celebrity musicians starting in the second half of the 20th century – but in a time not known for such musical excitement.

 Background

 Franz Liszt began receiving piano lessons at the age of seven from his father Adam Liszt, a talented musician who played the piano, violin, cello, and guitar, and who knew Joseph Haydn, Johann Nepomuk Hummel, and Ludwig van Beethoven personally.
 By age eleven, Franz Liszt was already composing music and appearing in concerts.
 As he grew older, Liszt continued to study and develop his expertise at playing piano.

-Liszt began an extensive tour of Europe in 1839, which he continued for the next eight years.
-This period was Liszt's most brilliant as a concert pianist and he received many honours and much adulation during his tours.
+In 1839, Liszt began an extensive tour of Europe, which he continued for the next eight years.
+This period is often seen as Liszt's peak as a concert pianist, and he received many honours and adulation during his tours.
 Scholars have called these years a period of "transcendental execution" for Liszt.
 During this period, the first reports of intense responses from Liszt's fans appeared, which became referred to as Lisztomania.

-Liszt arrived in Berlin around Christmas 1841, and word of his arrival soon spread.
+Liszt arrived in Berlin around 25 December 1841, and word of his arrival soon spread.
 That night, a group of thirty students serenaded him with a performance of his song "Rheinweinlied".
-He later played his first recital in Berlin on December 27, 1841, at the Sing-Akademie zu Berlin to an enthusiastic crowd.
+He later played his first recital in Berlin on 27 December 1841, at the Sing-Akademie zu Berlin to an enthusiastic crowd.
 This performance would later be marked as the beginning of Lisztomania, which would sweep generally across all of Europe after 1842.

 Characteristics

 Lisztomania was characterized by a hysterical reaction to Liszt and his concerts.
 Liszt's playing was reported to raise the mood of the audience to a level of mystical ecstasy.
 Admirers of Liszt would swarm over him, fighting over his handkerchiefs and gloves.
 Fans would wear his portrait on brooches and cameos.
 Women would try to get locks of his hair, and whenever he broke a piano string, admirers would try to obtain it in order to make a bracelet.
 Some female admirers would even carry glass phials into which they poured his coffee dregs.
-According to one report:
+According to one report:Liszt once threw away an old cigar stump in the street under the watchful eyes of an infatuated lady-in-waiting, who reverently picked the offensive weed out of the gutter, had it encased in a locket and surrounded with the monogram "F.L." in diamonds, and went about her courtly duties unaware of the sickly odour it gave forth.